redhat-developer/rhbk-quickstarts/nodejs/resource-server/README.md

 Level: Beginner
 Technologies: Node.js
 Summary: Node.js Service
-Target Product: <span>RHBK</span>
+Target Product: Red Hat build of Keycloak

 What is it?
 -----------

-This quickstart demonstrates how to write a RESTful service with Node.js that is secured with <span>RHBK</span>.
+This quickstart demonstrates how to write a RESTful service with Node.js that is secured with _Red Hat build of Keycloak_.

 There are 3 endpoints exposed by the service: